nrwl/nx-workshop/docs/lab10 - bonus/LAB.md

 <img src="../assets/storybook.gif" width="300" alt="the header component running in storybook">

-6. Inspect what changed from the last time you commited, then commit your changes
+6. Inspect what changed from the last time you committed, then commit your changes

 ---